10 Tips for Successful Inventory Planning

 5. Perform Regular Inventory Audits

 In line with the nature of your stock, your average stock holdings and the ebb and flow of sales, create an audit schedule that works for your business.
 Some businesses perform a full audit once a week; others, once a year.
-You could, for example, decide to perform an audit on a different item category every week.
-Or you may decide to audit your entire inventory once a month.

 The important issue here is that you create a schedule that works for your business and implement it with the help of warehouse management software.